helgoboss/reaper-rs/README.md

 *reaper-rs* allows programmers to write plug-ins for the [REAPER](https://www.reaper.fm/) DAW (digital audio workstation) in the  [Rust](https://www.rust-lang.org/) programming language.
-It does so by providing raw Rust bindings to the [REAPER C++ SDK](https://www.reaper.fm/sdk/plugin/plugin.php) and more convenient APIs on top of that.
+It does so by providing raw Rust bindings for the [REAPER C++ API](https://www.reaper.fm/sdk/plugin/plugin.php) and more convenient APIs on top of that.

 ## Basics